obarbeau/clj-pdf/README.md

 Note that when using `:ttf-name`, you should set `:register-system-fonts? true` in the document metadata in order to load the available system fonts.

+Note that when using `:ttf-name`, you should set `:register-system-fonts? true` in the document metadata in order to load the available system fonts.

 ```clojure
 [:chunk {:style :bold} "small chunk of text"]